 TUNING GUIDE TABLE OF CONTENTS

-In each section we’ll describe the fuel system and best practices for tuning your Triumph Motorcycle.
+In each section, we’ll describe the fuel system and best practices for tuning your Triumph Motorcycle.

 LEGAL DISCLAIMER: It’s your responsibility to check about the legality of certain performance parts and tunes in accordance to where you live.
 Changing your bike’s stock tune can change its emissions rates, which is illegal in some states (including the state of California).
-Modifying your bike’s tuning can also nullify factory warranties.
+Changing your bike’s tuning can also nullify factory warranties.

 INTRODUCTION & BASICS

 As you make adjustments and modifications to your Triumph, there are certain modifications that will change your bike significantly enough to need a tune in order to get the most out of it.

 We’ve put together this basic guide as a starting point resource to find out what a proper tune can do for you, when you will need to tune your Triumph depending on your model and modifications, and also give you general parameters of methods of tunes to use as applicable to aftermarket performance products and your Triumph model.
 Before we get into it, we want to state that tuning your bike will be useless if your bike isn’t properly maintained.
 Many issues that are thought to be a tuning issue are actually maintenance issues.
 So make sure that your bike is in good shape before you think about a tune.

 This guide will also not apply if you’ve changed your engine significantly (big bore, cams, headwork).
 First, let’s break down some basics to help you understand what a motorcycle tune is.

 WHAT DOES IT MEAN TO TUNE YOUR MOTORCYCLE?

 In simple terms, a motorcycle engine generates power with a mix of fuel, air, and spark.
 Spark “ignites” the fuel and air mixtures within the cylinders to cause timed combustion cycles (literally explosions), which are then turned into mechanical power to move the vehicle.